-Senate Bill No. 596 seeks to improve transparency in asset forfeiture processes by amending existing laws related to law enforcement records and property seizure.
+Senate Bill No. 596 aims to enhance transparency in asset forfeiture processes by amending existing laws related to law enforcement records and property seizure.
 The bill modifies 51 O.S.
-2021, Section 24A.8, requiring law enforcement agencies to make certain records, including annual reports on asset seizures, available for public inspection.
-It also updates provisions regarding the release of audio and video recordings from law enforcement activities, allowing for redaction of sensitive content while ensuring that recordings related to significant events, such as arrests or use of force, are accessible to the public under specific conditions.
+2021, Section 24A.8, to require law enforcement agencies to make certain records available for public inspection, including annual reports on asset seizures.
+It also updates provisions regarding the release of audio and video recordings from law enforcement activities, specifying conditions for redaction before public release.
 Additionally, the bill amends 63 O.S.
-2021, Section 2-506, mandating the submission and publication of reports regarding seized property on a designated website, thereby enhancing accountability and oversight of asset forfeiture practices.
+2021, Section 2-506, mandating the submission and publication of specific reports on property seizures to ensure public awareness of asset forfeiture activities while balancing privacy protections.

 Statutes affected: